sarahwag/irl/content/irl/trading-spaces.md

 You might find yourself bouncing between spaces -- the space you're creating or occupying IRL, and the space we're co-creating here -- bringing insight from one to the other, and back again.
 And that's just great!

-**Once you complete the course, the rest of community.sjmd.space (not just the [Course categories](http://community.sjmd.space/c/course/)) will open up to you as a graduate.
+**Once you complete the course, you might find the [SJMD Community](https://community.sjmd.space) to be a helpful resource (if you're not already a member).
 We'd love to here what you're looking for on that front.**

-<small>Help us prepare the rest of the community for your arrival.
+<small>Help us prepare the Community for your potential arrival.
 What do you see yourself needing from us?
-How can we orient the community to be meaningful space for you as you do SJMD IRL?</small>
+How might we orient the community to be meaningful space for you as you do SJMD IRL?</small>